 It is important that you only recover these items when it is absolutely safe to do so.
 Once you have them, you should keep them in a sealed container and avoid interfering with them in any way.

-Police reports and reports by paramedics and the fire service can provide details that act as key evidence and massively increase your chance of winning compensation in a personal injury case.
+Reports by police, paramedics, and the fire service can provide details that act as key evidence and massively increase your chance of winning a personal injury case.

 If you are struggling to get hold of a police report or any other report by the emergency services, your lawyer will be able to help you.